 Did you make that out of mashed potatoes?

-A reference to a scene in 1977’s Close Encounters of the Third Kind.
-After being buzzed by a UFO, Roy Neary (played by Richard Dreyfuss) begins to sculpt shapes and landscapes in everything, including his side dishes at the dinner table.
+In 1977’s Close Encounters of the Third Kind, after being buzzed by a UFO, Roy Neary (played by Richard Dreyfuss) begins to sculpt the shape of a mysterious tower in various substances, including his side dishes at the dinner table.

 Yeah, it’s FM.

 Ah, radio.
 Before you kids had your iPods and such, you could wrap a wire around a quartz crystal, tie a transistor to it, plug in a battery, and listen to the Beatles.
 Amplitude modulation (AM) radio was developed in 1906 by Reginald Fessenden.
 Before Reggie, any radio broadcaster was using that entire part of the spectrum instead of an individual setting.
 Frequency modulation (FM) radio was developed by Edwin Armstrong in 1933.
 While AM radio can have greater range than FM, FM has the capacity for greater sound quality.
 That’s why most music stations are on the FM side of the dial.

 A paraphrase of a line from the 1946 film It’s a Wonderful Life, spoken by Sheldon Leonard as Nick the bartender: “Get me!
 I’m givin’ out wings!”

 Look at that.
 They’ve got their wingtip climbing Oxfords on.